github/developer.github.com/content/v3/media.md

 ## Git Blob Properties

-The following mime types are allowed when getting a blob:
+The following media types are allowed when getting a blob:

 ### JSON